 The benefit of immunotherapy with ipilimumab, nivolumab, and pembrolizumab has been seen regardless of programmed death-ligand 1 (PD-L1) expression or BRAF mutations.
 Combination signal transduction inhibitor therapy with dabrafenib plus trametinib is an additional option for patients with BRAF mutations.

-Participation in clinical trials to identify treatments that will further extend RFS and OS with less toxicity and shorter treatment schedules is an important option for all patients.
+Patients should consider participating in clinical trials to identify treatments that will further extend RFS and OS with less toxicity and shorter treatment schedules.

 Evidence (nivolumab):

 A total of 906 patients were randomly assigned: 453 patients to nivolumab and 453 patients to ipilimumab.
-Baseline characteristics were balanced.
+Baseline characteristics were balanced in the two treatment groups.
 Approximately 81% of patients had stage III disease, 32% had ulcerated primary melanoma, 48% had macroscopic lymph node involvement, 62% had less than a 5% PD-L1 expression, and 42% harbored BRAF mutations.

 Evidence (pembrolizumab):

 A total of 1,019 patients were randomly assigned: 514 to pembrolizumab and 505 to placebo.
-Baseline characteristics were balanced.
+Baseline characteristics were balanced in the two treatment groups.
 Approximately 40% had ulcerated primary melanoma, 66% had macroscopic lymph node involvement, 84% had positive PD-L1 expression (melanoma score >2 by 22C3 antibody assay), and 44% harbored BRAF mutations.

 Evidence (ipilimumab):

 The trial was designed with two coprimary end points, RFS and OS, with a hierarchic analysis to evaluate ipi3 versus HDI followed by ipi10 versus HDI.
-The time to event was longer than anticipated and the design was amended for a final analysis at a data cutoff date giving a median follow-up time of 57.4 months (range, 0.03 months−86.6 months).
+The time to event was longer than anticipated and the design was amended for a final analysis at a data cutoff date giving a median follow-up time of 57.4 months (range, 0.03−86.6).

 Toxicity with ipi3 was lower than with ipi10; however, both had treatment-related discontinuations and death.